pnpm/pnpm.io/docs/docker.md

 Assuming you have a monorepo with 3 packages: app1, app2, and common; app1 and app2 depend on common but not each other.

+You want to save only necessary dependencies for each package, `pnpm deploy` should help you with copying only necessary files and packages.

 ```text title="Structure of the monorepo"
 ./
 ├── Dockerfile